ssrg-vt/popcorn-kernel/README.md

 * Currently, fDSM is only supported for a 2-node setup.
 Manually change the node ID (either 0 or 1) in the FPGA driver (popcorn-kernel/msg_layer/xdma.c - Line # 1004 - my_nid variable).

+* Contact naarayananrao@vt.edu for the FPGA design.
+Use the .mcs files to program the SPI flash of the FPGA.